iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ![Section-cut view with CutStyle overriding symbology](./assets/house-section-cut-style.jpg)

+NOTE: If a ClipStyle is associated with a [Viewport]($frontend), it should be modified via [Viewport.clipStyle]($frontend) to ensure the viewport's contents are updated to reflect the change.

 ## Tile compression

 [IModelHostConfiguration.compressCachedTiles]($backend) specifies whether tiles uploaded to blob storage should be compressed using gzip.
 Previously, it defaulted to `false` if omitted.
 The default has now been switched to `true`.
 Compressing tiles conserves bandwidth; the tiles are transparently and efficiently decompressed by the browser.